-Michael Porfirio, Treasurer
+Michael Porfirio, Chairman

 Michael Porfirio was appointed to the Water Commission by Cook County President Toni Preckwinkle in 2012.
 Michael, a lifelong resident of Bridgeview, has served in active duty for the U.S. Navy since 2004, most recently in Afghanistan, and is currently a Lieutenant Commander in the U.S. Navy Reserve.
 He earned a Master’s Degree in political science from Purdue University in West Lafayette, Ind., and prior to that graduated from the U.S. Naval Academy.
 He received his MBA from the University of Illinois-Chicago.

-Mary Jane Mannella, Commissioner
+Mary Jane Mannella, Treasurer